-Welcome to the Lewis & Clark College ENVS Program digital scholarship sites.
+Welcome to our Lewis & Clark College ENVS Program digital scholarship sites, active during spring and fall semesters 2020.
 Here, ENVS students share with you the process and outcome of their work in five core courses, including ENVS 160, Introduction to Environmental Studies; ENVS 220, Environmental Analysis; ENVS 295, Environmental Engagement; ENVS 350, Environmental Theory; and ENVS 400, Senior Seminar.

 Feel free to browse these sites and discover what is special about ENVS students and courses.
 If questions, please email the ENVS Program.

 ENVS 160, Introduction to Environmental Studies, is by no means introductory!
 Many of our students find themselves to be challenged by what they learn in ENVS 160, and inspired to pursue deeper learning via subsequent ENVS courses.
 ENVS 160 consists of three sections: classic and contemporary environmental thought; situating environmental problems and solutions; and environmental engagement.
 Student digital scholarship, which ENVS students initially learn in 160, primarily involves synthesis outcomes they collectively produce for each of these three sections.

 In ENVS 220, Environmental Analysis, students build skills in a wide range of quantitative and qualitative methods, and apply these skills toward team environmental projects reflecting an interdisciplinary situated research approach.
 Student digital scholarship includes their work cultivating and applying this methodological toolkit, as well as their areas of interest: broad topics representing student scholarly passion and focus, launched via ENVS 220 and further developed over subsequent years as the basis for their senior capstones.